PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 so bounded passes can enumerate only relevant operator families instead of rescanning the full ModelIR operator list.
 A full `refresh()` is retained only for compatibility with external mutations that bypass these APIs.
+`ConversionSession.tensor_consumer_count` is also the sole consumer-count source passed into `LoweringContext`.
+This preserves the pre-session safety contract used by inverse-transpose elision, including repeated uses of one input, without rebuilding a second ONNX edge-count map.
 Lineage-aware graph mutation helpers accept an optional ModelIR index and update it atomically.
 `operator_indices_for_types()` returns a sorted, deduplicated union for